Raging Alone 6: Hiding

 He half expected Gemènyo to ambush him but he was left alone.
 Despite the long route, he arrived at his family cave faster than he expected.

 To his surprise, there was a pile of small items by the side of the door.
 At first, he thought they were Shimusògo’s colors: red, orange, and yellow.
 As he peered down at the small boxes, bottles, and letters, he realized they were white and gold instead.
 He frowned, not understanding the significance.

 Desòchu reached up to grab the blanket.
 He started to pull it aside when he realized it had been changed.
 The plain red cloth had no embroidery, not even the clan name.
-His mother’s name had been erased from even his own home along with his own.
+Even his mother’s name had been erased from his home.

 Tightening his jaw, he yanked it hard.
 It tore from one side of the mooring.
 The fabric dipped into the pile of mementos and knocked them over.
 He let out a low growl and stormed inside.